 If we make Christ consciousness our abiding place, we cannot be separated from God (evil).
 Evil is merely a temporary state of mind (tent) that has no basis in Truth.
 Once we enter into a faith-filled relationship with God, spiritual ideas (angels) fill our consciousness.
 These ideas give us the means to conquer life (lion) and worldly consciousness (adder, serpent).

 In vv.
-14-16 we hear the voice of God Godself.
-These verses suggest a very intimate relationship between human beings and God.
+14-16 we hear the voice of God.
+These verses reveal a very intimate relationship between human beings and God.
 To “know the name” in biblical time meant to know the very essence of the person.
 When we know the true character of God, we are protected.
 In essence God is love, therefore when we “know” love, we are by definition claiming our spiritual birthright of health, happiness and prosperity (salvation).
 We find this love, when we sincerely seek to be one with our own true, spiritual nature.